 A number of studies have suggested that the embryo/fetus may be more sensitive to ionizing radiation than an adult, especially during the first three months of pregnancy.
-To reduce exposure to the unborn during potentially sensitive periods of gestation, the Mansfield University Radiologic Program has adopted the recommendations of the National Council on Radiation Protection (NCRP) in Report no. 116.
+The program has adopted the recommendations of the National Council on Radiation Protection (NCRP) in Report no. 116.
 The NCRP recommends a monthly dose limit not exceeding 0.05 rem (0.5 mSv) and a limit during the entire pregnancy not to exceed 0.50 rem (5.0 mSv).
 These dose limits exclude both medical and natural background radiation.